Eating right at Christmas

 - Instead of sausage based stuffing use chestnut or fruit-based stuffing

-- For the pigs-in-blanket, use low-fat sausages and lean bacon
+- For the pigs-in-blanket, use low-fat sausages and lean or even tempeh bacon

 As for the pudding.
 It’s challenging to keep the calories down.
 However, there are little tricks you can do, like using creme fraiche instead of double cream.
 It still tastes great.